 I guess if I were to choose a more widely known role model, it would be Michelle Hendley.
 Boy Meets Girl was a huge film for me right before I started the transition.
 It's inspiring to me to see someone be successful in such a public role after going through the transition.
 She gave me hope that I didn’t have to give up my dreams just because I was trans, I could grow into them.

-Monika: We all pay the highest price for the fulfillment of our dreams to be ourselves.
-Many of us lose our families, friends, jobs, and social positions.
-Did you have to make such sacrifices?
-What was the hardest part of your coming out?
+Monika: We all pay a high price to fulfill our dreams of being ourselves.
+Many people lose their families, friends, jobs, and social standing.
+Did you have to make similar sacrifices during your transition?

-Jemma: I had most of my dad's side of my family disown me.
-They're a pretty religious group and so of course the transition would make me the outcast there.
-It hurt a lot because I was always really close to that side of my family growing up, so many strong memories from childhood.
-I have some younger cousins on that side that I would babysit from time to time and be really close with.
-It hurts a lot knowing that I'll probably never have any sort of meaningful interaction with them anymore.
-My close group of friends before transition also kind of disappeared.
+Jemma: Yes, I lost most of my dad’s side of the family.
+They’re a pretty religious group, so naturally, my transition made me the outcast there.
+It hurt a lot because I was very close to them growing up, so many strong childhood memories.
+I had younger cousins I babysat and was close to, and it’s painful knowing I’ll probably never have meaningful interactions with them again.
+That loss still weighs on me, even years later.

 ![]() |